YunyiShen/snapMMD/README.md

 # Codebase for Oh SnapMMD!
 Forecasting stochastic dynamics beyond the Schrödinger bridge's end

 ## Structure

-There are three main folders in this repo, `experiments`, `data` and `package`.
-In the `package` we implmented our method as a python package `snapMMD` to be installed.
-After installation one can run experiments in `experiments` that depends on files in `data`.
+The three core folders in this repository are `experiments`, `data`, and `package`.
+The `package` folder contains our method, implemented as an installable Python package called `snapMMD`.
+After installing the package, experiments in `experiments` can be run using files from `data`.

 ## Environment

-To run our code we suggest the following procedure.
+We recommend the following procedure to run our code:

-1) Create a virtual environment with Python version Python 3.8.16, e.g., in conda `conda create -n "snapmmd" python=3.8.16 ipython` and activate `conda activate snapmmd`.
-This should work with other versions of python with torch and torchsde installed but we did not test.
+1. Create a virtual environment with Python 3.8.16.
+For example, using Conda, run `conda create -n "snapmmd" python=3.8.16 ipython`, then activate it with `conda activate snapmmd`.
+Other Python versions may work if compatible versions of PyTorch and TorchSDE are installed, but they have not been tested.
-2) Install all dependencies needed from `requirements.txt`, by running `pip install -r requirements.txt`
+2. Install the dependencies from `requirements.txt` by running `pip install -r requirements.txt`.
-3) Install our package snapMMD by running `pip install ./package`
+3. Install the `snapMMD` package by running `pip install ./package`.

 ## Experiments

-To reproduce our experiment, run scripts in `experiments`, each scripts take one argument on which experiment to run.
+To reproduce our experiments, run the scripts in `experiments`.
+Each script takes an argument specifying which experiment to run.

-There are four subfolders in `experiments`,
+There are four subfolders in `experiments`:

-- `classic`: Classic SDEs.
-There are two experiments: `LV` for Lotka-Volterra, `Repressilator` for repressilator.
-The main script is `classic_sde.py`, e.g., `python classic_sde.py LV` will run the LV experiment.
+- `classic`: Classic SDE experiments.
+There are two experiments: `LV` for Lotka–Volterra and `Repressilator` for the repressilator.
+The main script is `classic_sde.py`; for example, `python classic_sde.py LV` runs the LV experiment.
-- `missingobs`: Missing observations.
-There is one experiment: `Repressilator` for repressilator with missing protein observations.
+- `missingobs`: Experiments with missing observations.
+There is one experiment, `Repressilator`, which uses a repressilator with missing protein observations.
 The main script is `missing_data.py`.
-- `mlp`: Semiparametric model.
-There is one experiment: `Repressilator` for repressilator with an MLP "activation" function.
+- `mlp`: Semiparametric model experiments.
+There is one experiment, `Repressilator`, which uses a repressilator with an MLP activation function.
 The main script is `MLP.py`.
-- `realdata`: Real data experiments.
-There are two experiments: `GoM` for vortex in Gulf of Mexico and `pbmc` for single cell dataset.
-The main script is `realdata.py`
+- `realdata`: Real-data experiments.
+There are two experiments: `GoM` for a vortex in the Gulf of Mexico and `pbmc` for a single-cell dataset.
+The main script is `realdata.py`.

+## Ablations and baselines

+Ablations and baselines are run in the following folders:

+- Conditional flow matching baseline: `conditional_flow_matching_baseline`.
+The experiments are run from the `scripts` subfolder.
+- Diffusion ablation: `experiments_ablation_diffusion`.
+This experiment ablates the learnable diffusion term of the SDE and follows the same structure as `experiments`.
+- Fully neural model: `experiments_fully_neural`.
+This experiment uses fully neural models, without additional structure, for the drift and diffusion terms.
+It follows the same structure as `experiments`.